Type Talks — booklet, E. B. Eddy Paper Company, Carl Dair, 1948

-For the cover of Type Talks Carl Dair uses a collection of jumbled letterforms to alert the reader to the idea that they will now have to look at typefaces in a different way.
-Note the brush written E/D in the lower left corner of the red block.
-Dair rarely signed his work but during the partnership with the illustrator Henry Eveleigh he often signed work that was produced by the studio.
+For the cover of Type Talks Carl Dair uses a collection of jumbled letterforms to signal that readers will need to reconsider how they look at typefaces.
+The brush-written E/D in the lower left of the red block indicates it was created during Dair’s partnership with illustrator Henry Eveleigh, during which time they often signed collaborative work from the studio.

-A double page spread from Type Talks showing five basic classifications of Latin typefaces.
-Dair’s classifying of both Sans Serif and Slab Serif simply as ‘contemporary’ indicates just how early this was in the process of classifying of typefaces.
-It would be another six years before the French typographer Maximilien Vox developed the first systematic arrangement of nine basic type classifications.
+A double page spread from Type Talks showing five early classifications of Latin typefaces.
+Dair’s grouping of both sans serif and slab serif simply as ‘contemporary’ reveals just how early this was in the evolution of type classification.
+It would be another six years before Maximilien Vox introduced his more systematic nine-category model.

 Main image for this archive item.
 Click to enlarge the image.